 - Wait until all pictures are copied / backed up.
 Make sure that you do not have any errors and the copy process is completed 100% successfully.

-- Now backup your Lightroom catalog.
-Locate the Lightroom catalog file in your hard drive (which should have an extension “lrcat”) and also copy it to the external drive.
+- Now backup your Lightroom catalog(s).
+Locate Lightroom catalog file(s) on your hard drive with “lrcat” extension and perform the same copy process to your external drive.
 I usually store my Lightroom catalogs in a folder called “Lightroom Catalog Backup” on my backup media.

-The above process could be easily automated by third party backup programs or with some built-in backup tools within your operating system.
+The above process could be easily automated by third-party backup programs or with some built-in backup tools within your operating system.
 I highly recommend to set up an automated job that backs up your computer as often as possible.
 I also recommend backing up your data to at least two different locations every time.

-9) Image Management in Lightroom
+9. Image Management in Lightroom

 Nasim, I do question your recommendation (admittedly I am replying neatly two years after your article was written) to store create multiple catalogs for libraries in excess of !0K images.
 In my library of over 400K images I use a single Lightroom catalog with no problem whatsoever.